Skitter-JP/Smart_Multiplug/README.md

 <img src="/Images/V1/Top_Lid.JPG" width=55%>

 The plugs/switches have been mounted to the lid and the connections have been made.
-A din rail was mounted to the bottom of the encloser and all connections are screwed to 3 seperate terminal blocks for Earth, Neutral and Live.
+A din rail was mounted to the bottom of the enclosure, and all connections are screwed to 3 separate terminal blocks for Earth, Neutral and Live.

-In hindsight I should of twited the cables from each plug to the connector blocks, this could of helped with the mess and maybe reduce some EMI noise.
+In hindsight, I should of twisted the cables from each plug to the connector blocks, this could of helped with the mess and maybe reduce some EMI noise.

+Some ferrels should of been crimped to the wire as well.

 <img src="/Images/V1/Internal_Box_V1.JPG" width=55%>

 ## Version 2

 Here are construction images from Version 2.

-The holes have been cut and the plugs and swtiches are being mounted
+The holes have been cut and the plugs and switches are being mounted

 <img src="/Images/V2/Lid_Plug_Installation.JPG" width=55%>

-A din rail was cut and installed to the bottom area of the enclouser 3 Connector blocks were mounted with a Sonoff POW2.
+A din rail was cut and installed to the bottom area of the enclosure 3 Connector blocks were mounted with a Sonoff POW2.

 <img src="/Images/V2/Internals_No_wires.JPG" width=55%>

-The intenal button, and LEDs were routed to the outside of the case, the mounting brackets and LED holders are plastic.

-This was done because the circuit in the Sonoff POW2 are not isolated from mains.
+The internal button, and LEDs were routed to the outside of the case, the mounting brackets and LED holders are plastic, was done because the circuit in the Sonoff POW2 are not isolated from mains.

 <img src="/Images/V2/LED_Button_SONOFF.JPG" width=55%>